Robbie1478/tau-test-automation-for-accessibility/README.md

 ### Installing Cypress

 - `npm i -D cypress@4.8.0 cypress-axe@0.8.1` - this version has been used for the course by the author so they always know it will work in future
+- Imports you will need to add an import in the index.js file `import 'cypress-axe` which can be found `C:\PersonalDevelopment\TAU\tau-test-automation-for-accessibility\cypress-axe-project\cypress\support`

+### Test Runner

 - `npx cypress open` will open cypress visual test runner and example test file
-- Imports you will need to add an import in the index.js file `import 'cypress-axe` which can be found `C:\PersonalDevelopment\TAU\tau-test-automation-for-accessibility\cypress-axe-project\cypress\support`